Henryjiepanli/Uncertainty-aware-Network/README.md

 ## Citation

-We are very happy for you cite our research:
+We appreciate your attention to our work!

 ```bibtex
 @ARTICLE{10418227,